nasihere/terminal-control/README.md

 `npm install -g nodeserviceagent`
 Then go to the terminal and type `nsc` to run the application.

 Default port 8125.
-If you wish to choose own port so `nsc {PORT}` replace {PORT} to any desire port number like 9900 or 8338
+If you wish to choose own port e.g 1: `nsc --port 8125`

+You can also set RC config path e.g 2: `nsc --port 8125 --config /user/document/project/projectconfig.rc`

 #### RC Config (Optional)
 ---------